Skip to main content

 Protecting the area and the air

-At our operating sites, we pay special attention protecting the water, reducing emissions and oil spills, and waste management, as well as protecting protected areas that are important for biodiversity and services in the ecosystem.
+At our operating sites, we pay special attention to protecting water resources, minimising emissions and oil spills and managing waste, while also safeguarding protected areas that are important for biodiversity and services in the ecosystem.
 We are committed to enhancing and protecting the local natural heritage, through projects that preserve and rehabilitate ecosystems.

 We carry out prevention work and manage all aspects related to oil spill impacts.
 We also apply the best procedural standards to control major air pollutants and implement environmental remediation practices.